AviatrixSystems/Docs/HowTos/ipmotion.rst

       172.16.1.10-172.16.1.20

-Note, the format must have a "-" in the list even when there is a single IP address.
+..
+Note:: the on-prem IP address format must have a "-" in the list even when it is a single IP address.
+Spcifiy multiple list by separting them with a comma.

+..

 Note the larger this list is, the larger IPmotion gateway instance size needs to be in the cloud (AWS).
 The reason is that IPmotion gateway needs to allocate private IP addresses from AWS